microsoft/promptflow/examples/flows/evaluation/eval-chat-math/README.md

-# Basic Eval
+# Eval chat math

-This example shows how to create a basic evaluation flow.
+This example shows how to evaluate the answer of math questions, which can compare the output results with the standard answers numerically.

+Learn more on corresponding [tutorials](../../../tutorials/flow-fine-tuning-evaluation/promptflow-quality-improvement.md)

 Tools used in this flow：
 - `python` tool